League 42 celebrates Jackie Robinson milestone with fundraiser

 “Well, I only wanted to play baseball because I didn’t want to just be in the house,” Phillips said.
 “It’s kind of boring to be in the house.
 And I see people play baseball on like TV.”

-The league charges families just thirty dollars to participate each season—hoping to make participation cost efficient and accessible.
+The league charges families just $30 to participate each season—hoping to make participation cost-efficient and accessible.

 “Baseball is an expensive sport when you have a bat and a glove and a uniform and a helmet,” Lutz said.
 “It gets to be in the hundreds of dollars.
 We go out and raise the money to cover a lot of those costs.”